 Requirements for diplomas in jazz performance (piano, flute, clarinet, saxophone, trumpet and trombone), Irish and Scottish traditional music performance, music theatre performance, conducting, composition, thesis and church music are available in separate syllabuses.

 1.3 Validity of this syllabus

-This syllabus is valid from 1 January 2011 until further notice.
+This syllabus is valid from 1 January 2011 until 31 December 2015.